Indian IT companies to 'right size' employee structure amid rising costs: Report

 Listen to this article

-While skill-specific cost has increased in the market, Motilal Oswal in a report said that it expects Indian IT companies to try to right size their pyramids in order to offset the increase.
+While skill-specific cost has increased in the market, Motilal Oswal in a report said that it expects the IT companies to try to right size their pyramids in order to offset the increase in demand and cost.
 For IT companies, key monitorable in the Q3FY22 commentary will continue to be the medium to long term growth visibility, attrition, and pyramid impact of fresher onboarding, as per the brokerage and research firm.

 “Hiring across our IT coverage will continue to remain high as companies try to fulfill demand and backfill growing attrition, which will be a key focus area for investors.
 The resurgence of COVID-19 cases remains another risk on the supply-side," it said in a note.